ISIR-EXTENDER/input_interfaces/Readme.md

 - keep the transport layer generic
 - isolate robot/app-specific behavior in dedicated modules
 - document the public topics and messages clearly

+For joystick-style hardware, prefer adding a configuration file or a small extension to `joystick_mapper` before creating a new package.